Who is credited with creating the first widely recognized periodi... | Study Prep in Pearson+

-Who is credited with creating the first widely recognized periodic table by arranging elements according to their properties?
+Who is credited with creating the first widely recognized periodic table of elements?

 A